-The Praxis Core Writing Test is divided into two sections, the multiple-choice questions and the essay.
-The multiple-choice questions have a time limit of 30 minutes.
-The essay has a time limit of 30 minutes on the PRAXIS Writing exam.
+The Praxis Core Writing Test is divided into two sections, the multiple-choice questions and the essay questions.
+The multiple-choice questions have a time limit of 40 minutes.
+The essays each have a time limit of 30 minutes on the PRAXIS Writing exam.

-The multiple-choice questions can be further broken down into 25 “mistake” questions and 20 “rewording” questions on the PRAXIS test.
-The “mistake” questions have five answer choices with choice (E) always being “No Error”.
+The multiple-choice questions can be further broken down into four sections: usage, sentence correction, revision in context, and research skills.
+The “error” questions have five answer choices with choice (E) always being “No Error”.
 You are required to look for grammatical mistakes within each sentence and identify were the mistake occurs.

-You should spend most of your time on the final 20 questions.
-These 20 questions require you to reword a part of a sentence for a clearer meaning and proper grammar.
+You should spend most of your time on the sentence correction questions.
+These questions require you to reword a part of a sentence for a clearer meaning and proper grammar.
 Answer choice (A) will always be the sentence fragment repeated.
-In some cases, no change will be required and answer choice (A) will be the correct answer with the final 20 multiple-choice questions on the PRAXIS.
+In some cases, no change will be required and answer choice (A) will be the correct answer.

-Two reviewers grade the PRAXIS essay.
-Each reviewer scores your essay on a 1-6 point spread.
+Two reviewers grade each PRAXIS essay.
+Each reviewer scores your essays on a 1-6 point spread.
 The points are totaled leaving a range of 2-12 available for this part of the PRAXIS.